-2. Christian Vieri - £42m (from Lazio, 1999)
+2. Christian Vieri - €46.5m (from Lazio, 1999)

-After impressing for Atletico Madrid and then at the 1998 World Cup with Italy, the aforementioned Vieri completed a big money move to Lazio.
+After impressing for Atletico Madrid and then at the 1998 World Cup with Italy, the aforementioned Vieri completed a big-money move to Lazio.

-However, the capital club would only enjoy him for a single season as a year later he would become the most expensive player in history at the time, joining Inter for a world record fee of 90 billion Italian Lira (around £36m today).
+However, Lazio would only enjoy him for a single season as a year later he became the most expensive player in history, at the time, joining Inter for a world record fee of €46.5m.

 The Italian striker would go on to score a fantastic 123 goals in 190 appearances for the Nerazzurri and enjoyed striking partnerships with the likes of Ronaldo, Crespo and Adriano.

-1. Romelu Lukaku - £67m (from Manchester United, 2019)
+1. Romelu Lukaku - €74m (from Man Utd, 2019)